AbdallahRizk/JWT-NodeJS/README.md

 Fully JWT Authetication for Restful NodeJS API ready to be used.
-First Read the server code to take an idea then try it with **PPOSTMAN** :
+First Read the server code to take an idea then try it with **POSTMAN** :

 ## Firstly